CascadesCarnivoreProject/Carnassial/README.md

 * Windows Vista SP2 and earlier and all 32 bit versions of Windows are not supported.
 Carnassial is 64 bit only and has minor reliance on Windows 7 common dialogs.

-Carnassial should run on any x64 processor but optimization effort generally targets hardware from the last five years.
-Screen sizes of 1600 x 900 or larger are recommended.
+Carnassial should run on any 64 bit processor with AVX instructions (circal 2011; AMD Bulldozer, Intel Core 2<sup>nd</sup> gen and newer) but its code design and optimization targets newer processors with four or more cores (currently AMD Ryzen and Intel 6<sup>th</sup> gen and newer).
+Display resolutions of 1600 x 900 or higher are recommended for viewing details of camera images and user interface layout.

 Known limitations: